gsiems/ora-pass/README.md

 # orapass

-An Oracle password file parser based on the .pgpass file available to PostgreSQL users.
-Ora-pass searches a similarly formatted file for Oracle password information.
+An Oracle password file parsing library and utility based on the .pgpass file available to PostgreSQL users, orapass searches a similarly formatted file for Oracle password information.
 The intent is to provide an alternative to hard-coding password information in scripts, applications, or config files.
 Keeping the Oracle password information in a separate file also lessens the chances of having password information showing up in source-code control systems.

 The orapass file is a colon separated file consisting of one line per entry where each entry has five fields: